ufs-community/UFS_UTILS/sorc/ocnice_prep.fd/docs/ocnice_prep.md

 ADJUST_THICKNESS = True         !
 [Boolean] default = False
                                 !
 If true, all mass below the bottom removed if the topography is shallower than ! the thickness input file would indicate.
-THICKNESS_TOLERANCE = 0.1       !   [m] default = 0.1
-                                !
-A parameter that controls the tolerance when adjusting the thickness to fit ! the bathymetry.
-Used when ADJUST_THICKNESS=True.
 INTERFACE_IC_VAR = "eta"        ! default = "eta"
                                 !
 The variable name for initial conditions for interface heights relative to ! mean sea level, positive upward unless otherwise rescaled.
-INTERFACE_IC_RESCALE = 1.0      !   [various] default = 1.0
-                                !
-A factor by which to rescale the initial interface heights to convert them to ! units of m or correct sign conventions to positive upward.
 TS_CONFIG = "file"              !
                                 !
 A string that determines how the initial temperatures and salinities are ! specified for a new run: